Azure/caf-terraform-landingzones/landingzones/landingzone_vdc_demo/readme.md

 ## Prerequisites

-This landing zone is a "level 2" type of landing zone, which requires you have a set the foundations.
-The supported lower level landing zone is "landingzone_caf_foundations" which can be found in the same release and must have been applied successfulling before applying this one.
+This landing zone is a "level 2" type of landing zone, which **requires** you have deployed  the foundations.
+The supported lower level landing zone is **landingzone_caf_foundations** which can be found in the same release and must have been applied successfulling **before** applying this one.

 ## Overall architecture